iobroker-community-adapters/ioBroker.telegram/README.md

 If you Click `Door lamp ?`, you will get `Door lamp  => switched off`.

 ### Read only
-If activated, no ON/OFF buttons will be shown, just a `Door lamp ?`.
+If activated, ON/OFF buttons will be not shown, just a `Door lamp ?`.

 ### Report changes
-If the status of device changed (e.g. some one turned the lamp on physically), the new status will be delivered to telegram.
+If the status of device changed (e.g. someone turned the lamp on physically), the new status will be delivered to telegram.
 E.g. `Door lamp  => switched on`.

 ### Buttons in line